Kendamil Organic Baby Formula Review and Analysis

 This is a welcome addition to the organic baby formula market, making it much easier for American parents to know exactly what they are feeding their babies without relying on a vendor's (sometimes poor) translations.

-Kendamil is made in Great Britain using organic Lakes Region whole milk and EU certified organic ingredients.
+Kendamil is made in Great Britain using organic Lakes Region whole milk and EU-certified organic ingredients.
+Kendamil makes several infant and toddler formulas, including the awesome Kendamil Goat milk formula as well.

 Relative to the USDA Organic certification process in the USA, the European Union has stricter organic regulations.
 Once you receive approvals through the extended certification process, you can display the below (center) star leaf icon on your products.